kuznetsss/Physical_simulation/README.md

 # Balls simulator
 [![Build Status](https://travis-ci.com/kuznetsss/Balls-simulator.svg?branch=master)](https://travis-ci.com/kuznetsss/Balls-simulator)

-  The program simulate balls behaviour with interaction force between each other: $F(r) = 1/r - 1/r^2$.
+  The program simulate balls behaviour with interaction force between each other: `F(r) = 1/r - 1/r^2`.
   - Balls can walk trough each other.
   - Balls has an elastic reflection from the walls.
   - Balls can be created, moved or deleted.